Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Introduction

-where $R_\mu$ is the muon beam rate, $\Delta$ indicates resolutions for photon and positron energy ($E_\gamma$ and $E_e$), time difference ($t_{e\gamma}$), and opening angle between them ($\Theta_{e\gamma}$).
-Thus, a continuous muon beam and high-resolution detectors are required to suppress the backgrounds.
-Currently, the MEG II experiment is being carried out at the $\pi E5$ beam line \cite{PiE5} of the Paul Scherrer Institute (PSI), which delivers the world's most intense continuous muon beam, with rates of up to \SI{e8}{\mu^+\per\second}.
-The latest experimental limit on the branching ratio, \num{1.5e-13} (\SI{90}{\percent} C.L.), was set by the MEG~II experiment~\cite{MEGII2022Result}, which aims to finally reach the sensitivity of \num{6e-14} with the physics data taking until 2026 \cite{MEGIIDetectorPaper}.
-PSI plans to construct a new muon beam line, the High-Intensity Muon Beam (HIMB), in \SIrange{2027}{2028}{} \cite{IMPACT_HIMB, SCIENCE_HIMB}.
-HIMB will provide a muon beam with much higher intensity up to $\SI{e10}{\mu^+\per\second}$, and will open the door to next-generation experiments with sensitivities at the $\mathcal{O}(10^{-15})$ level \cite{EupStrategy2025}.
-Achieving such sensitivities will require detectors with exceptionally high resolution.
-This paper describes the development of a novel photon detector based on a pair-spectrometer with an LYSO active converter, aiming to achieve energy and timing resolutions of $\Delta E_\gamma<\SI{200}{keV}$ and $\Delta t_\gamma<\SI{30}{ps}$ at \SI{52.8}{MeV}. \\ After describing the design concept in \secref{sec:DesignConcept}, simulation studies of the photon conversion and pair-tracking technologies are described in \secref{sec:Simulation}, which gives requirements on the light yield of the converter, as well as its design optimization.
-Given these inputs, \secref{sec:BeamTest} describes the performance of the LYSO active converter prototypes measured with the electron beam.
-The results on timing performance and light yield are reported in \secref{sec:TimingPerformance} and \secref{sec:LightYield}, respectively.
-These results are discussed in \secref{sec:Discussion}, followed by conclusions in \secref{sec:Conclusion}.
+where $R_\mu$ is the muon beam rate, and $\Delta$ denotes the resolutions for the photon and positron energies ($E_\gamma$ and $E_e$), their relative timing ($t_{e\gamma}$), and the opening angle between them ($\Theta_{e\gamma}$).
+To suppress this background, a continuous muon beam and high-resolution detectors are indispensable.
+The MEG~II experiment is currently underway at the Paul Scherrer Institute (PSI) $\pi E5$ beam line \cite{PiE5}, which delivers the world's most intense continuous muon beam with rates up to \SI{e8}{\mu^+\per\second}.
+Following the latest experimental limit on the branching ratio of \num{1.5e-13} (\SI{90}{\percent} C.L.) \cite{MEGII2022Result}, MEG~II aims to reach a sensitivity of \num{6e-14} by the conclusion of physics data-taking in 2026 \cite{MEGIIDetectorPaper}.
+Looking further ahead, PSI plans to construct a new muon beam line, the High-Intensity Muon Beam (HIMB), in \SIrange{2027}{2028}{} \cite{IMPACT_HIMB, SCIENCE_HIMB}.
+With muon rates reaching \SI{e10}{\mu^+\per\second}, HIMB will open the door for next-generation experiments targeting sensitivities at the $\mathcal{O}(10^{-15})$ level \cite{LOI2026}.
+Realizing such sensitivities requires detectors with unprecedented performance.
+In this paper, we describe the development of a novel photon detector utilizing a conversion spectrometer with an active LYSO converter, designed to achieve energy and timing resolutions of $\Delta E_\gamma < \SI{200}{keV}$ and $\Delta t_\gamma < \SI{30}{ps}$ at \SI{52.8}{MeV}.

 In the earlier MEGA experiment\cite{MEGAExperiment}, photon detection was performed using a conversion spectrometer where photons were converted into $e^+e^-$ pairs within thin, passive converter layers.
 In such a passive converter, the photon energy is reconstructed solely from the measured $e^+e^-$ momenta.
 However, the precision is inherently limited by energy losses within the converter material—primarily via ionization and bremsstrahlung—which cannot be fully recovered on an event-by-event basis.
 To overcome this fundamental limitation, we propose an active converter material that enables the direct measurement of ionization energy loss within the converter itself.
 By integrating this measurement with the reconstructed track momenta, the photon energy resolution can be significantly enhanced beyond the capabilities of passive systems.